Burlington County Prison in Haunted New Jersey

 Whether the hauntings are a result of the prison’s dark history, the residual energy of the incarcerated, or something else entirely, the Burlington County Prison continues to intrigue and captivate those interested in the supernatural.
 It stands as a testament to the past, offering a chilling glimpse into the lives and experiences of those who were confined within its walls.

-Related Haunted Stories: the Pink House
+Related Haunted Stories: The Wardens House

 Eerie Phenomena and Ghostly Encounters